 Poor fan-only operation.
 In summer there are many hours when a good fan alone gives sufficient comfort.
 Unlike split systems, ducted systems generally cannot provide well-controlled air movement to create useful fan-only cooling.
 One key reason is that horizontal air movement from a split system will generally give better cooling comfort than any air movement from ceiling-mounted or floor-mounted vents of a ducted system.

 Whole-of-house circulation.
-Air in a ducted system typically travels around a partly closed circuit with a single return-air vent.
+Air in a ducted system typically travels around a closed circuit with a single return-air vent.
 This requires a clear air path from every conditioned space back to the return-air point, creating undesirable draughts in winter since individual rooms cannot be closed off.
 Secondly, lots of fan energy is required simply to move the air around.
 Split systems, on the other hand, recirculate air within individual rooms, requiring less fan energy and allowing for closing off rooms where appropriate.
 Thirdly, whole-of-house circulation means that areas such as hallways end up being conditioned spaces.
-Thus a side effect of whole-of-house aircon design is to condition a greater volume than is really required;
+Thus a side effect of whole-of-house aircon design is to condition a greater volume than is really required.

 Zoning.
 Even if a ducted system is divided into zones, allowing selective heating and cooling in difference spaces, then it’s unlikely that the zoning will allow control down to the level of individual rooms.
 Typical installation of ducted systems divides homes into zones comprising more than one room each, whereas split systems are typically handled on a per-room basis.
 So for example, heating a single (occupied) bedroom may lead to a second (unoccupied) bedroom in the same zone being heated unnecessarily.

 Air quality.
-Ducted systems sometimes include a fresh air inlet in the air flow which is good for air quality.
-However ducts can also harbour dust and micro-organisms which can have health impacts.
+Ducted systems only rarely include a specific fresh air inlet in the air flow pathway.
+Without this a ducted system cannot introduce fresh air.
+Ducts can also harbour dust and micro-organisms which can have health impacts.
 Such ducts, when dirty, can be difficult to clean and lessen indoor air quality;

 Lack of advanced control.
 Ducted systems typically lack the advanced in-room control features now common on split systems.
 Advanced control includes, for example, the ability to use occupancy sensors to avoid heating/cooling unoccupied rooms.